Morgan Gautrat: Post-Olympics and injury struggles

 Despite the loss at the Olympics, Gautrat would end 2016 strong, scoring in both games in a series of friendlies against Romania Gautrat would play in the 2017 SheBelieves Cup but would suffer a minor knee injury that would cause her to miss a series of friendlies against Russia the following month as well as friendlies against Sweden and Norway in June.
 Gautrat would return in the 2017 Tournament of Nations but would play only as a late game sub against Australia.
 Gautrat would spend the rest of 2017 in and out of training camps due to nagging injuries and would sparingly find playing minutes as a late game sub.
 These injuries would carry over into 2018 as Gautrat was left out of the team's January camp.
 Gautrat would return for the 2018 SheBelieves Cup and would be used as either a starter or a substitute player through the remaining games of the first half of the year.
 Gautrat's health woes would continue in the 2018 CONCACAF Women's Championship as she suffered a head injury against Jamaica and would be forced to leave the match.
 Gautrat ended 2018 not on the roster for friendlies in Europe at the end of the year, marking the end of an inconsistent and injury filled second half to the year.

 Gautrat's ongoing injury concerns remained an issue going into the 2019 calendar year.
-She was included in the teams 26-player January camp that took place abroad in Algarve, Portugal, where team then travelled to face both France and Spain in a set of friendlies.
-She started and played a full 90 minutes in the teams 3–1 loss to France on January 19 in La Havre, but she did not dress in the teams 1–0 win over Spain in Alicante on January 22.
+She was included in the team's 26-player January camp that took place abroad in Algarve, Portugal, where team then travelled to face both France and Spain in a set of friendlies.
+She started and played a full 90 minutes in the team's 3–1 loss to France on January 19 in La Havre, but she did not dress in the team's 1–0 win over Spain in Alicante on January 22.
 Following this trip abroad with the team, Gautrat was not included in the following 23-player camp for the 2019 SheBelieves Cup that took place from February 27 – March 5.
 She also was left off the 24-player roster for the team's next camp that featured home friendlies against Australia on April 4 and Belgium on April 7.